Energy density driven ultrafast electronic excitations in a cuprate superconductor: Introduction

-Here, we report the first use of ultrashort EUV pulses as a pump to drive ultrafast dynamics in the cuprate superconductor \ch{Bi2Sr2CaCu2O_{$8+\delta$}} (Bi2212), probed with a 1.5~eV near-IR beam.
+Extreme-ultraviolet (EUV) and soft X-ray photons ($>$10~eV), which access deeper core-level transitions and provide element-specific insight into band structure and many-body interactions, have traditionally been used only as probe pulses in time-resolved ARPES \cite{hellmann2012time, sobota2021angle, yang2015inequivalence,cilento2018dynamics}.
+Tabletop high-harmonic generation (HHG) sources can deliver ultrashort EUV pulses \cite{sansone2011high,li2020attosecond}, but their typical fluences (on the order of a few \textmu J/cm$^2$) are too low to significantly perturb low-energy collective modes in bulk superconductors.
+As a result, no HHG-based EUV pumping in superconductors has yet been demonstrated, and most EUV applications remain probe-only.
+It was only with the advent of ultrashort, high-fluence free-electron laser (FEL) sources that EUV-to-soft X-ray light could be deployed as an effective pump, enabling direct access to nonequilibrium regimes unreachable by tabletop systems.\\ Here, we report the first use of ultrashort EUV pulses as a pump to drive ultrafast dynamics in the cuprate superconductor \ch{Bi2Sr2CaCu2O_{$8+\delta$}} (Bi2212), probed with a 1.5~eV near-IR beam.
+We do not seek to address the microscopic origin of unconventional superconductivity; rather, our aim is to identify the physical parameters that govern the nonequilibrium relaxation of a cuprate driven by electronic excitation.
 Our results show that electronic excitations ranging from near-infrared charge-transfer to extreme-ultraviolet core-level transitions lead to convergent ultrafast dynamics governed primarily by the absorbed energy density.
 This establishes EUV free-electron laser spectroscopy as a powerful frontier tool for quantum materials research.
 By demonstrating that macroscopically similar dynamics emerge from distinct microscopic electronic pathways, the work broadens the scope of pump–probe experiments on correlated matter.
 Extending this approach to soft X-ray and attosecond FEL sources will allow direct access to the intrinsic timescales of electronic correlations, positioning FEL-based ultrafast spectroscopy as a paradigm for nonequilibrium studies of complex quantum systems.\\ The measurements were performed at the TIMER endstation of the FERMI-FEL facility, where the operational conditions provide pulses with excitation fluence sufficient to perturb the superconducting condensate.
 First, EUV-pump/optical-probe experiments were conducted at room temperature by scanning the photon energy of the EUV pump pulses across several core-level resonances, and by varying the FEL fluence.
 Then, in order to establish the conditions under which extreme ultraviolet excitation could transiently suppress or quench the superconducting state, the experiment was repeated in the superconducting phase, at ~30 K, using a 77 eV pump.
 The fluence dependence of the EUV-induced dynamics differs above and below the superconducting transition temperature $T_c$ and, remarkably, in both regimes closely resembles that observed with conventional near-IR excitation, revealing a universal non-equilibrium response that spans a wide range of excitation energies.
 This universality opens new possibilities for high-energy control of correlated states and extends the reach of pump–probe spectroscopy deep into the extreme-ultraviolet domain.